-Professor of Legal Reasoning, Research & Writing and John C. Ford, S.J., Distinguished Scholar
+Professor of the Practice and John C. Ford, S.J., Distinguished Scholar

 Mary Ann Chirba holds a bachelor's degree in biology from Colgate University and a J.D., magna cum laude, from Boston College Law School.
 She holds a Doctorate of Science in Health Policy and Law as well as a Master's in Public Health from the Harvard School of Public Health.
 She is the lead author of Health Care Reform: Law and Practice - A Comprehensive Guide to the Affordable Care Act and its Implementing Regulations, a 2 volume treatise, co-authored by Alice A. Noble (who also teaches at the Law School) and Michael M. Maddigan, and published by Lexis Nexis/Matthew Bender.

 Since 1984, Professor Chirba has taught a variety of courses at Boston College Law School, including Law Practice I and II, Legal Reasoning Research & Writing, Federal Health Reform: The Affordable Care Act, Comparative Health Law, Health Care Law and Policy I & II, Advocacy Writing, Advanced Legal Writing, and Product Liability Law.
 She is a full Professor of Legal Reasoning and a member of the Law School’s health law faculty.